JackStorrorCarter/JackStorrorCarter.github.io/index.md

 I am a postdotoral researcher in the Dipartimento di Matematica at the Università di Genova working with Prof. [Eva Riccomagno](https://rubrica.unige.it/personale/VUZBXlJg).

 My main research interests are in statistical methodology and Bayesian statistics with a focus on graphical models.
 In my current position I am working on the development of methodology for staged tree models.
-During my PhD under the supervision of Prof. [Jim Smith](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/smith/) at the University of Warwick my research focussed on penalised likelihood methods and prior distributions for sparse Gaussian precision matrix estimation and Gaussian graphical model selection.
-My main contribution in this time was a new penalised likelihood method - the partial correlation graphical LASSO - which provides scale invariant estimation of the precision matrix.
+During my PhD, under the supervision of Prof. [Jim Smith](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/smith/) at the University of Warwick, my research focused on penalised likelihood methods and prior distributions for sparse Gaussian precision matrix estimation and Gaussian graphical model selection.
+My main contribution in this time was a new penalised likelihood method - the partial correlation graphical LASSO - which provides scale invariant estimation of a Gaussian precision matrix.

 ## Software